lambdamikel/Busch-2090/README.md

 ### The "Microtronic 2nd Generation" Sister Project

-The "sister project", created by **Frank de Jaeger from Beligum and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
+The "sister project", created by **Frank de Jaeger from Belgium and Manfred Henf from Germany,** ist called the **"Microtronic 2nd Generation"**.
 Please consider this great project if you wish to create a more professional Microtronic emulator that neatly and professionally installs into an original Busch electronics console, including a 3D-printed keyboad that mounts onto the console hole raster on the top!

 The project uses the same firmware as the "Microtronic Next Generation" presented here, but has a slightly different pin layout (i.e., requires some slight adjustments to the `hardware.h` pin configuration file).
 The firmware can be found in the [`microtronic-2nd-generation`](./microtronic-2nd-generation/) folder.
 The 2nd Generation version uses the Nokia 5110, does not support the real time clock (RTC), and does not have a 1Hz output port.
 The loudspeaker can be added between A0 and GND over a 75 Ohm resistor as an "after market"